Daniel-KM/Omeka-S-module-Reference/README.md

 - Manage references inside admin board.
 - Manage pagination by letter and by number of references.
 - Fix initials for some letters (#2) via a custom DQL function for `convert`.
+- Create automatically the pages related to the block index in order to remove the global pages.

 Warning